JarnJung/ds525-capstone-project/README.md

 3. Enter 'username' and 'password'

+4. create your credentails to connect with Google Cloud Service

-4. Enable and Run the DAGs name 'load_station'
+5. Enable and Run the DAGs name 'load_station'

-5. Enable and Run the DAGs name 'get_air4thai'
+6. Enable and Run the DAGs name 'get_air4thai'

 ## Project Team